THIS PAGE IS FOR INFORMATION ONLY.

-The School of Politics & IR is part of a prestigious ESRC-funded Doctoral Training Centre (DTC), London Social Science, with QMUL and Goldsmiths, University of London.
-The DTC will provide funding for up to three PhD studentships in SPIR for entry in 2016.
+The School of Politics & IR is part of a prestigious ESRC-funded Doctoral Training Partnership (DTP), London Social Science, with QMUL, King's College London and Imperial College London.

-Please note that you need to complete an additional ESRC application form to be considered for funding through the DTC.
+Please note that you need to complete an additional ESRC application form to be considered for funding through the DTP.
 Further details and guidance on how to apply are below and available here.

 How to Apply